Medical Malpractice Injury

 Every medical malpractice case is unique and different.
 The value of your medical malpractice case depends on a variety of factors.
 Some of these factors include the cost of past medical bills, the cost of any future medical bills, the extent of any injury caused by the malpractice, the permanency of any injury caused by malpractice, and any lost wages.

-Another importance factor that goes into the value of a medical malpractice case is the age of the victim.
+Another important factor that goes into the value of a medical malpractice case is the age of the victim.
 The younger the victim, typically the higher the values of the case.
-This does not mean that if you are older that your medical malpractice case is less valuable.
-However, the younger a victim is the longer life their expectancy, which tend to increase the lost future wages and future medical bills.
+This does not mean if you are older your medical malpractice case is less valuable.
+However, the younger a victim is, the longer life their expectancy, which tends to increase the lost future wages and future medical bills.

-At Keller, Melchiorre & Walsh evaluate and handle each case individually.
-We identify and magnify the positive factors of each individual case to maximize the value of the case and the and do everything we can to maximize the value of your case.
-Contact us to determine for a free case evaluation to help determine the value of your case.
+At Keller, Melchiorre & Walsh, we evaluate and handle each case individually.
+We identify and magnify the positive factors of each individual case, and we do everything we can to maximize the value of your case.
+Contact us for a free case evaluation to help determine the value of your case.